-Los Cabos is located at the southernmost tip of Mexico’s Baja peninsula, where the rich waters of the Pacific ocean meet the Sea of Cortez in the Gulf of California.
-The Los Cabos area includes two state parks and one federal reserve that protect the unique habitat for rare plants and animals.
-World class luxury comforts at well known resorts have become a popular destination draw for celebrities, golfers, honeymooners, scuba divers, and those looking for a bit of extraordinary in their beach vacations.
-Los Cabos is also a significant ecotourism destination that promotes sustainable tourism initiatives, diversity, and environmental awareness that protect endemic life and promote ecological preservation.
-For this, and Los Cabos’ incredible beaches, it has been dubbed the "jewel of Mexico."
+Los Cabos is located at the southernmost tip of Mexico’s Baja California peninsula, where the rich waters of the Pacific Ocean meet the Sea of Cortez in the Gulf of California.
+The Los Cabos area includes state parks and federal reserves that protect the unique habitat for rare plants and animals from the negative impacts of unsustainable ecotourism.
+World-class luxury comforts at well-known resorts have become a popular destination draw for celebrities, golfers, honeymooners, scuba divers, and those looking for a bit of extraordinary in their beach vacations.
+Los Cabos is also a significant ecotourism destination that promotes sustainable tourism initiatives, cultural diversity, and awareness of the environmental impacts that protect endemic species and promote ecological preservation.
+For this, and Los Cabos’ incredible beaches, it has been dubbed the "Jewel of Mexico."

 Los Cabos, is home to some amazing land and sea life.
 Palm trees are the signature identifier of a tropical paradise, but one of the first things Cabo visitors notice is the unique array of cacti.
 Pitayah, cholla, and prickly pear are abundant and some are edible.
 Additional succulent species that pepper the Cabo desert countryside are the agaves, better known as the base ingredient of mezcal and tequila, the national liquor of Mexico.